 Central bank balance sheet expansion is financed by commercial banks.
-It involves not just a substitution of liquid central bank reserves for other assets held by commercial banks, but also a counterpart increase in commercial bank liabilities, such as short-term deposits issued to finance reserves.
-Banks typically also write a variety of other claims on reserve holdings.
-These claims reduce the net future availability of liquidity to the system, dampening the normal effect of reserves in improving liquidity.
-In episodes of stress when a large fraction of claims on liquidity are exercised, the demand for liquidity can even exceed available reserves, made scarcer due to hoarding by some liquid commercial banks.
-Therefore, because central bank balance sheet expansion operates through commercial bank balance sheets, it need not eliminate future episodes of liquidity stress, it may even exacerbate them.
+Apart from substituting liquid central bank reserves for other assets held by commercial banks, which enhances the availability of liquidity, it entails an increase in commercial bank liabilities, such as demandable deposits, issued to finance reserves.
+Banks typically also write other claims on reserve holdings.
+During future episodes of stress when many claims on liquidity are exercised and surplus banks hoard reserves, the demand for liquidity can exceed available reserves, exacerbating liquidity stress.
 This may attenuate any positive monetary effects of reserve expansion on economic activity.

-1 We are grateful to Richard Berner, Douglas Diamond, Will Diamond, Wenxin Du, Darrell Duffie, Mariassunta Giannetti, Charles Goodhart, Robin Greenwood, Sam Hanson, Zhiguo He, Yunzhi Hu, Max Jager, Zhengyang Jiang, Anil Kashyap, Yiming Ma, Maurice Ma, Stefan Nagel, Bill Nelson Carolin Pflueger, Charles Plosser, Rafael Repullo, Bruce Tuckman, Alexi Savov, Philipp Schnabl, Andrei Sheleifer, Jeremy Stein, Adi Sunderam, Quentin Vanderweyer, Annette Vissing-Jorgensen, Olivier Wang, Yao Zheng, and participants at seminars at Bank of England - GRETA Sovereign Debt Conference (2022), CEMFI, Chicago Booth, Federal Reserve Bank of New York, NBER Risk of Financial Institutions Meeting (Summer Institute 2022), New York University Stern School of Business, the Office of Financial Research (OFR), the Federal Reserve Bank of Cleveland and OFR's 2021 Financial Stability Conference "Planning for Surprises, Learning from Crises", and Riksbank 2022 conference on "Evaluating the Monetary Policy Toolkit: Lessons for the Future" for helpful comments and discussions.
+1 We are grateful to Richard Berner, Douglas Diamond, Will Diamond, Wenxin Du, Darrell Duffie, Mariassunta Giannetti, Charles Goodhart, Robin Greenwood, Sam Hanson, Zhiguo He, Yunzhi Hu, Max Jager, Zhengyang Jiang, Anil Kashyap, Yiming Ma, Maurice Ma, Stefan Nagel, Bill Nelson Carolin Pflueger, Charles Plosser, Rafael Repullo, Bruce Tuckman, Alexi Savov, Philipp Schnabl, Andrei Sheleifer, Jeremy Stein, Adi Sunderam, Quentin Vanderweyer, Annette Vissing-Jorgensen, Olivier Wang, Yao Zheng, and participants at seminars at Bank of England - GRETA Sovereign Debt Conference (2022), CEMFI, Chicago Booth, Federal Reserve Bank of New York, HEC Paris, NBER Risk of Financial Institutions Meeting (Summer Institute 2022), New York University Stern School of Business, the Office of Financial Research (OFR), the Federal Reserve Bank of Cleveland and OFR's 2021 Financial Stability Conference "Planning for Surprises, Learning from Crises", and Riksbank 2022 conference on "Evaluating the Monetary Policy Toolkit: Lessons for the Future" for helpful comments and discussions.
 We benefited from excellent research assistance from Huan He, Stefano Pastore and Yang Su.
 Rajan thanks IGM and the Fama Miller Center at the Booth School as well as the Hoover Institution for research support.

 Despite a significant expansion in central bank balance sheets, some markets like the US money market have experienced increasing interest rate volatility, including alarming spikes in the repo rate, notably in December 2018 and September 2019 (see D'Avernas and Vanderweyer (2021)).
-The disruption in markets that depend intimately on the availability of liquidity seems puzzling when Fed officials set reserve levels not just at a multiple of levels before the global financial crisis, but also above their estimate of private sector demands, with adequate buffers for unexpected variations such as in the Treasury's Fed account (see Logan (2019)).2 Greater liquid holdings do not seem to have made markets for liquidity fully immune to liquidity shocks.
+The disruption in markets that depend intimately on the availability of liquidity seems puzzling when Fed officials set reserve levels not just at a multiple of levels before the global financial crisis, but also above their estimate of private sector demands, with adequate buffers for unexpected variations such as in the Treasury's Fed account (see Logan (2019)).2 Greater private sector reserves holdings do not seem to have made markets for liquidity fully immune to liquidity shocks.
 Indeed, even after the Fed injected more reserves in September 2019, markets were disrupted yet again in March 2020 at the onset of the COVID-19 pandemic, and the banking system was found short in its ability to accommodate the demand for liquidity.3 In response, the Federal Reserve expanded its balance sheet yet more (see, for example, Kovner and Martin (2020)), buying financial assets from the private sector and placing large quantities of liquid reserves with it (or promising to do so).
 Where had all the prior liquidity gone?